aws-samples/eks-workshop-v2/website/docs/introduction/helm/index.md

 A Helm repository is a centralized location where Helm charts are stored and managed, and allow users to easily discover, share, and install charts.
 They facilitate easy access to a wide range of pre-packaged applications and services for deployment on Kubernetes clusters.

-Lets add the `bitnami` repository to our Helm CLI:
+The [Bitnami](https://github.com/bitnami/charts) Helm repository is a collection of Helm charts for deploying popular applications and tools on Kubernetes.
+Let's add the `bitnami` repository to our Helm CLI:

 ```bash
 $ helm repo add bitnami https://charts.bitnami.com/bitnami